 Advertiser Disclosure: The Rewards Mom has partnered with CardRatings for our coverage of credit card products.
 The Rewards Mom and CardRatings may receive a commission from card issuers.

 I remember the first time someone told me I could “earn money just for shopping online.”
+I laughed.
+There had to be a catch.
+How could spending money equal saving money?
+It just didn’t make sense.

-Because nothing in life, especially mom life, works like that.
+Because nothing in life works like that.

 If you’re brand new to stacking points and cash back in a way that actually leads to free trips, my Beginner’s Guide is the easiest place to start.